 - Rubbing on objects in their enclosure

-- Tiny black specs on your snake or objects in their enclosure
+- Tiny black specs on your reptile or objects in their enclosure

-- Tiny black specs on you from handling your snake
+- Tiny black specs on you from handling your reptile

 We recommend contacting your vet to find out what treatment they recommend for killing mites.
 Keep in mind that mites don’t tend to stay in one place, and any other snakes or reptiles kept in the same room could be infested with mites as well.
 Distance between pets is key, just as washing up between handling pets is key to not spreading mites from pet to pet.